 OBJECTIVE AND SCOPE

 The present document aims at providing conceptual, science-based and practical guidance for monitoring changes that could be related to adverse effects of LMOs released into the environment and that could affect the conservation and sustainable use of biological diversity, taking into account risks to human health.
-This guidance may be applicable to all classes of LMOs, and scales of release into the environment (e.g. small- and large-scale releases).
+This guidance may be applicable to all large-scale releases.

 Monitoring of potential adverse effects to human health in the context of environmental risk assessment is considered under this guidance (e.g. inhalation of pollen from LM plants).